A London based but northern-at-heart writer/director who likes to tell stories any way she can.

 She made a micro short with Canvas and Arts Council England about her neurodivergent experience which featured in Metro, BBC London, and Evening Standard.
 It was shown at DYSPLA International Moving Image Festival.

-Her debut book Everything is going to be K.O. was published in the UK in 2020 by Head of Zeus and will be followed by U.S. publication in early 2021.
+Her debut book Everything is going to be K.O. was published in the UK in 2020 by Head of Zeus and in the U.S in March 2021.

 She was commissioned to make her second short - The Runner - by Lotto, a heritage Italian sportswear brand, to help re-establish the brand as a cultural force.